Lovegiver/ReactivePipeline/src/README.md.md

 Many objects we'll talk about are wrappers.
 It is important to understand how they interact with each others.

  1. `Operation` is the corner stone of our model.
 It is a `Functional Interface`.
 Each action, each method, each function, has to be an `Operation`.
-An `Operation` takes a *varargs* of Flux(es) as arguments and produces a Flux.
+An `Operation` takes a *varargs* of `Flux`(es) as arguments and produces a `Flux`.

  2. `Task` wraps a single `Operation`.
 It is a class with some usefull properties and methods.
-It triggers Operation execution and inject the produced Flux into the next Operation to maintain the reactive behavior.
+It triggers `Operation` execution and inject the produced `Flux` into the next `Operation` to maintain the reactive behavior.

- 3. WorkGroup is a wrapper for a set of Tasks, but you won't use it directly.
-You will use it only if you decide to create your own Optimizer.
-If you rely on the default Optimizer, the Pipeline will create WorkGroups for you.
-All you have to  understand about a WorkGroup is that it groups all Tasks involved into the realization of a common final Operation.
+ 3. `WorkGroup` is a wrapper for a set of `Task`s, but you won't use it directly.
+You will use it only if you decide to create your own `Optimizer`.
+If you rely on the default `Optimizer`, the `Pipeline` will create `WorkGroup`s for you.
+All you have to  understand about a `WorkGroup` is that it groups all `Task`s involved into the realization of a common final `Operation`.

- 4. Finally, the Pipeline is a wrapper for a set of Tasks (and also for one or more WorkGroups as it will dispatch all the tasks in different workgroups).
+ 4. Finally, the `Pipeline` is a wrapper for a set of `Task`s (and also for one or more `WorkGroup`s as it will dispatch all the tasks in different workgroups).

 The global philosophy is :